TheCacophonyProject/classifier-pipeline/README.md

 8. Train the model
 `python3 train.py <training name>`

-- This will produce similar accuracies on the testdataset to this confusion matrix
+- This will produce similar accuracies on the test dataset to this confusion matrix
 - ![picture alt](readme/lilaTestSet-wr.png "Confusion Matrix")